5 ways to remove the sour milk smell from your car

 If it’s just a few drops from a sippy cup or your bub’s milk bottle, soak up the spill as soon as you notice it.
 The less milk to contend with, the better.

-Use paper toweling or a cotton rag to absorb the spill.
+Use paper towelling or a microfibre to absorb the spill.
 Dab at it but don’t rub the spill spot.
 Rubbing pushes the milk further down into the carpet or upholstery.

 Whether you’ve mopped up the spill immediately or didn’t attend to it until it went rank, a good steam clean can get rid of most of the smell.